Wassim067/Documentation_about_Figma/README.md

 To add text to a design, select the text tool and place it on the page.
 The default font is Roboto, but you can change the font family, size and color at any time.
 Use the right panel to change the color and size of the font, and later the font family as well.

-- Select the Text tool
+- Select the text tool
 - Add the text on the frame
 - then you can edit your text on the right panel